 Call Recording

 Call recording lets you access a recording of the audio from a call that connected to a target.
 Ringba begins recording the audio as soon as the call connects and stops recording when the call disconnects.
-After the recording is complete, you can listen to the recording from the Reporting screen and you can choose to use call transcription to receive a text version of the call's audio.

 Important: Recording calls incurs a nominal fee based on the length of the call and your license plan.
 You can find the cost per minute for your account by navigating to Settings > Billing Settings and clicking the View Current Pricing button.